solucca/FIWARE-SmartWorld/mongoRestore/README.md

 # Tutorial to make context broker independent of internet connection

+### This was already implemented in the SmartWorld Code, but this information is still here for historical reasons

 Main Idea: Once you have a internet connection you setup your context broker as you like.
 When everything is up and running, all the necessary files for the context broker are stored in the mongo-database.
 So you do a dump of the mongo-database.
 When you want to run the context broker without an internet connection you simply restore the mongo-database while you start it.

 ## Dump the mongo-database